reslp/reproducibility-workshop/index.rst

 Getting started
 ----------------------

-* Get on overview of the course here `do <introduction/about.html>`_ .
+* Get on overview of the course `here <introduction/about.html>`_ .
-* Installation instructions for different software.
+* Installation instructions for different software
 * Get in contact with the instructors.

 .. toctree::
-   :caption: Theory
+   :caption: Course overview
-   :name: theory
+   :name: overview
    :maxdepth: 1
    :hidden:

+   introduction/about.rst

 .. toctree::
    :caption: Day 1